Become an RSPCA inspector

 Things to consider

 Please consider the following information before continuing with your application.

-The job involves working with people as well as animals.
-You will need strong people skills and be able to cope with extremely emotional and stressful situations.
+- The emphasis of the job involves working with people as well as animals.
+Strong people skills are essential and you will require the temperament to cope with pressure and some extremely emotional and stressful situations.

 Got what it takes?

 Want to join the ranks of our uniformed inspectorate?

 Our inspectors work within a disciplined, structured environment with high standards of performance.
 If you would like to become an RSPCA inspector you will need to meet the criteria set out in our candidate information.

 We currently have approximately 400 inspectors fighting for better animal welfare.